dmmlynarczyk/learn/azure/notes/04_implement-and-manage-storage.md

 - **Premium**: Only available for premium file storage accounts.
 - **Hot**: Balanced storage and transaction pricing for workloads that have a good measure of both.
 - **Cool**: Most cost-efficient storage pricing for storage-intensive workloads.

+### Accessing Azure File Share

+You can either mount Azure file share to a drive letter of you can directly access your Azure file share using the UNC path by entering the following into File Explorer*.
+Be sure to replace *storageaccountname* with your storage account name and *myfileshare* with your file share name:
+`\\storageaccountname.file.core.windows.net\myfileshare`

+- Notes to remember:
+  - `storageaccountname`: is your storage account name
+  - `file.core.windows.net`: is the FQDN suffix for Azure Files service endpoints
+    - The endpoint ensures the request is routed to the Azure Files SMB service.
+  - `myfileshare`: is your file share name
+    - The UNC path must specify the share name after the hostname